mariusbanea/web-developers-toolkit/github/git-and-github-crash-course.md

     2.2. github desktop (purple cat software) can only complete basic tasks (commit, push, pull, etc) but is going to display full info about your repository

-    2.3. github.com is website specialised in the collaborative (multiple user collaborate in the same code) part of the git
+    2.3. github.com is website specialized in the collaborative (multiple user collaborate in the same code) part of the git

 ## C. What is Git used for?
 1. To create backups (the most often usage):
         --> if the code has no bugs or conflicts and a part of the website is complete (for example "header ready").
 2. To test new code:
-        --> Create a new branch from the master and we call that branch the name of we want to build (lets say footer); we continue working on that branch until the footer is ready; after that we take all the code from the master, we make sure that there are no conflicts or errors, and than we push the code back to master (including the new functionality).
+        --> Create a new branch from the main and we call that branch the name of we want to build (lets say footer); we continue working on that branch until the footer is ready; after that we take all the code from the main, we make sure that there are no conflicts or errors, and than we push the code back to main (including the new functionality).
 3. When multiple developers are working on the same code:
-        --> Each developer creates a new branch with the name of they want to build (let’s say one is building the login and the other the shopping chart); they keep working in their own branches until they complete the tasks; after that they take all the code from the master, we make sure that there are no conflicts or errors, and than they push the code back to master (including the new functionality).
+        --> Each developer creates a new branch with the name of they want to build (let’s say one is building the login and the other the shopping chart); they keep working in their own branches until they complete the tasks; after that they take all the code from the main, we make sure that there are no conflicts or errors, and than they push the code back to main (including the new functionality).

 ## D. How Git works?